What are my options for degenerative spine surgery?

 Minimally invasive approaches to degenerative spine surgery

-- Foraminotomy — The narrowing of the foramina can compress nerve roots exiting the spine.
-To make more room for the affected nerves, our surgeons can widen the intervertebral spaces.
+- Foraminotomy.
+The narrowing of the foramina can compress nerve roots exiting the spine.
+To make more room for the affected nerves, our surgeons can widen the foraminal canal space.

-- Laminotomy — No matter its cause, spinal stenosis (the narrowing of the spinal canal) can compress the spinal cord.
-Our experienced surgeons can complete this degenerative spine surgery to remove a portion of a vertebra to alleviate that pressure and the associated symptoms.
+- Laminotomy.
+No matter its cause, spinal stenosis (the narrowing of the spinal canal) can compress the spinal cord.
+Our experienced surgeons can complete this degenerative spine surgery to remove a portion of a vertebra and alleviates that pressure and the associated symptoms.

-- Discectomy — When discs are damaged, they can impinge on the spinal cord or nerve root, leading to pain and other symptoms.
+- Discectomy.
+When discs are damaged, they can compress the spinal cord or nerve root, leading to pain and other symptoms.
 Laser Spine Institute surgeons can remove a portion of such a disc to decompress the affected nerves without destabilizing the spine.

-- Facet thermal ablation — Inflamed facet joint nerve endings can cause ongoing spine pain.
-Our surgeons perform this degenerative spine surgery to clean out an affected joint and deaden the joint’s nerve in order to alleviate the discomfort.
+- Facet thermal ablation.
+Inflamed facet joint nerve endings can cause ongoing spine pain.
+Our board-certified surgeons+ perform this degenerative spine surgery to deaden a nerve in order to alleviate the discomfort.
 This procedure is most commonly performed in conjunction with decompression procedures.

 For more advanced cases of spinal deterioration, Laser Spine Institute surgeons also perform minimally invasive stabilization (MIS) procedures for candidates of minimally invasive spine surgery as a safer and effective alternative to more invasive traditional procedures.^ These degenerative spine surgery approaches include:

-- Decompression with Interlaminal Stabilization™ device — Used to treat spinal stenosis, this degenerative spine surgery involves decompressing the affected area then inserting a coflex® device to better stabilize the spine and help prevent future compression.
+- Decompression with an Interlaminar Stabilization™ device.
+Used to treat spinal stenosis, this degenerative spine surgery involves decompressing the affected area, then inserting a coflex® device to better stabilize the spine and help prevent future compression.

-- Anterior cervical discectomy fusion (ACDF) — Through a small incision on the neck, our surgeons can remove a damaged disc and restabilize the spine using bone grafts or artificial disc replacement.
+- Anterior cervical discectomy fusion (ACDF).
+Through an incision in the neck, our surgeons can remove a damaged disc and restabilize the spine using bone grafts or artificial disc replacement.

-- Lateral lumbar interbody fusion (LLIF) — This degenerative spine surgery is performed to address of variety of conditions that can lead to lower back and leg pain, and it consists of reaching the spine through incisions on the sides of the body.
-The surgeons then remove much of a damaged intervertebral disc before placing a spacer and fusing adjacent vertebrae together to stabilize the spine.
+- Lateral lumbar interbody fusion (LLIF).
+This degenerative spine surgery is performed to address a variety of conditions that can lead to lower back and leg pain, and it consists of reaching the spine through small incisions on the sides of the body.
+The surgeons then remove much of a damaged spinal disc before placing a spacer and fusing adjacent vertebrae together to stabilize the spine.

-Using our minimally invasive approaches, Laser Spine Institute’s medical experts have helped tens of thousands of people find relief from neck and back pain caused by degenerative spine conditions.
-Plus, our surgery options typically have much shorter recovery times^ and involve less damage to muscles than conventional open spine surgeries.
+Using our minimally invasive approaches, Laser Spine Institute’s dedicated team has helped more than 75,000 patients find relief from neck and back pain caused by degenerative spine conditions.
+Plus, our surgery options typically have much shorter recovery times^ and involve less damage to muscles when compared to conventional open spine surgeries.

 At Laser Spine Institute, our state-of-the-art facilities perform our minimally invasive procedures through a small incision that does not disrupt the muscles and ligaments near the spine.
 For more information about our degenerative spine surgery options, contact Laser Spine Institute today.
-You can talk to us about your diagnosis and receive a review of your most recent MRI results.
+You can talk to us about your diagnosis and receive a no-cost review of your most recent MRI results.*